 - Ground your toes in the ground, and then squeeze your glutes.
 It will help to stabilize your body.
 You also need to work on your legs.
 Make sure not to extend your knees or lock them too much.

 - Also, you need to neutralize your spine and neck.
-You can do so as you look at one spot on the ground placed at a distance of a foot beyond your hands.
+You can do so as you look at one spot on the ground from a foot beyond your hands.

 - Stay in this state for around 20 seconds.
-Then, with more comfort, you can hold the plank for a long time without you having to compromise on your breath.
+Then, with more comfort, you can hold the plank for a long time without compromising on your breath.

 Joseph Pilates discovered this exercise.
-He was the man behind the famous Pilates fitness regime, and he also invented Pilates.
+He was the man behind the famous Pilates fitness regime and invented Pilates.
 He considers this exercise as a conditioning and strengthening exercise.